-The BenQ P-Seriese PV3200PT is an unapologetic monitor built for a very select, specific number of functions to help film editors, animators, and CAD/CAM designers get their job done in glorious 4K resolution.
+The BenQ P-Series PV3200PT is an unapologetic monitor built for a very select, specific number of functions to help film editors, animators, and CAD/CAM designers get their job done in glorious 4K resolution.
 But with a desk-crunching weight of 33lbs and 32″ of screen real estate, is the BenQ PV3200PT too big for its britches (and your cubicle at the office)?

 Read on in my BenQ P-Series PV3200PT review to find out.
 Also, take a look at our list of the best computer monitors.

 Price: $1,299 from BenQ direct